UQ-PAC/asl-interpreter/README.md

 Basically, `-p` acts as if all packages other than the one listed do not exist in this dune project, forcing it to look elsewhere.
 This can be useful when building and installing packages individually.

-If you want to simultaneously build ASLp and use this version to generate the lifter, use `dune build @offline`.
-Be aware that this might re-use a cached offline lifter, even if ASLp code has changed.
-To clean the cached lifters, use `rm -v ./marshalled-offline-lifter-*`.

 ### Using ASL lexer